unknownblueguy6/periodicTableString/README.md

 periodic.txt is the raw input.
 A sorting program is run to generate sorted.txt (only once), which is used by the main program to run.

-Currently, the program cannot output all possibilities. (to be added later)
+Currently, the program cannot output all possibilities.

+The program accepts input with no spaces. (will be incorporated later)